aws-samples/api-gw-http-only-cookie-auth/README.md

 That's it 🎉

 Now that you have all components in place, you can test your OAuth2 Flow:
-1. Navigate to the [Amazon Cognito console](https://console.aws.amazon.com/apigateway) and choose **HttpOnlyCookie**.
-2. Under the navigation tabs choose **App integration**.
-3. Under **App client list** choose **HttpOnlyCookieUserPoolMyAppClient**.
-4. Choose **View Hosted UI**.
+1. Paste in your `SigninURL` which you've noted down above
-5. In the newly opened browser tab, open [your developer tools](https://balsamiq.com/support/faqs/browserconsole/), so you can inspect the network requests.
+2. In the newly opened browser tab, open [your developer tools](https://balsamiq.com/support/faqs/browserconsole/), so you can inspect the network requests.
-6. Login with your Email & password
+3. Login with your Email & password
-7. Now you’ll see your `Hello from Lambda` message.
+4. Now you’ll see your `Hello from Lambda` message.

 How do you know that the cookie was accurately set?
 Check your browser network tab in the browser developer settings.
 You’ll see the `/oauth2/callback` request which looks like this: